danspielman/IJuliaTimeMachine.jl/README.md

 * Think of what other features this needs.

 * Improve the documentation so we can release it to the public.
+Really, we need to set up documenter.

+* Note: to modify the package, type `] dev IJuliaTimeMachine`.
+You might need to check out some information about developing packages.